arafano/arafano/README.md

 ✨ My dream is to put my skills and knowledge gained into use and make something productive that can solve problems our world is dealing with

-📫 How to reach me: you can search my name on google and you will find me on Linkedin 😄⚡ (funny)
+📫 How to reach me: you can search my name on google and you will find me on LinkedIn 😄⚡ (funny)